Economy main issue for voters as Ghana election nears – DW – 12/04/2024

 Economy main issue for voters as Ghana election nearsDecember 4, 2024

-Over 18 million voters in Ghana would be voting on December 7 for a new president to lead them for the next four years.
+More than 18 million people are eligible to vote Saturday for the new president who will lead Ghana for the next four years.

-A total of 11 presidential candidates are vying for the top job.
+Eleven candidates are vying for the job.
 But the battle for the top job is between Vice President Mahamadu Bawumia, from the ruling New Patriotic Party (NPP), and John Dramani Mahama from the National Democratic Congress (NDC), who served as Ghana's president between 2013-2017.

 Mahama is making his third attempt at the presidency.
 In 2016 and 2020, he lost to outgoing President Nana Akufo-Addo, who has served the maximum two terms in office.